 How can I figure out what kind of light I have at home?

-Once you understand what direction your windows face, you can better determine how much light they're letting in:
+Once you know what direction your windows face, you can better determine how much light they're letting into your space:

-South- Bright indirect light to full sun in the afternoon.
-Best suited for sun-loving plants like succulents, cacti and the infamous Monstera deliciosa.
+South-Facing Windows: Generally bright indirect light to full sun in the afternoon.
+These spaces are best suited for sun-loving plants like succulents, cacti, varieties of Ficus, and the infamous Monstera deliciosa.

-West- Medium bright indirect light with some direct sun moving across at the end of the day.
+West-Facing Windows: Generally medium to bright indirect light, similar to east-facing windows, with some direct sun moving across at the end of the day.
 Ideal for most houseplants.

-- Obstructions: Look out for anything that will block sunlight in your home.
-Even if you have a South-facing window, if it faces a building or is obstructed by trees, it will diffuse the amount of light coming in.
+1. Consider obstructions outside your windows: Look out for anything that will block sunlight in your home.
+Even if you have a south-facing window, if it faces a building or is obstructed by trees, it will diffuse the amount of light coming in.
 Be mindful of indoor obstructions as well, like furniture and other plants blocking a window.

-- Size of windows: The size of your windows will help indicate how much light will be dispersed coming inwards.
+2. Consider the size of your windows: The size of your windows will help indicate how much light will be dispersed coming inwards.
 If you have larger windows, you can place plants farther away and they will still receive plenty of light, while the smaller windows will only provide a limited range of sunlight.
-If you can, it’s best to place plants directly in the window, especially if there are obstructions or no more than 2-3 feet away.
-Plants that are more low light tolerant can be placed farther away from the window as long as they can still see outside.
+If you can, it’s best to place plants near the window, especially if there are obstructions, or no more than 2-3 feet away.
+Plants that are more low-light tolerant can be placed farther away from the window as long as they can still see outside.

-- Light meters: Youcould also invest in a light meter to measure light, especially if sunlight is dispersed farther from the window, to ensure there is enough in your home for your dream plant!
+3. Get more specific with a light meter: You can invest in a light meter to measure light, especially if sunlight is dispersed farther from the window, to ensure there is enough in your home for your dream plant.
 Generally, anywhere between 100-200+ foot candles is where plants want to be.
-Low light plants can withstand as low as 50-75 foot candles.
+Low-light tolerant plants can withstand as low as 50-75 foot candles.

-- Artificial lighting: If you don’t have ideal lighting for the plants you’d like (for example, if you have a Northern exposure but want more bright light plants, or have dead zones of natural light in general), you can consider adding artificial light to your home.
-Plants cannot survive without some form of sunlight (natural or artificial), so if you plant to add your plants to a basement or place with no sunlight, you will need to consider a grow light of some sort to make sure your plant thrives.
+4. Add supplemental lighting: If you don’t have ideal lighting for the plants you’d like (for example, if you have a northern exposure but want more bright light plants, or have dead zones of natural light in general), you can consider adding artificial light to your home.
+Plants cannot survive without some form of sunlight (natural or artificial), so if you want to add plants to a basement office or a bathroom without a window, add a grow light to help your plant thrive.